chili-publish/grafx-documentation/docs/GraFx_studio/early_access/gettingstarted.md

 ### GraFx Connector

 With a GraFx Connector you can connect GraFx Studio to a resource provider.

-We prepared a [GraFx Connector template](https://github.com/chili-publish/grafx-connector-template){target="_blank"} that you can use to create a custom connector to connect with your DAM system or to add hardcoded image URLs.
-This way you can assign your own assets to image frames in GraFx Studio.
+We prepared a [GraFx Connector template](https://github.com/chili-publish/grafx-connector-template){target="_blank"} that you can use to create a custom media connector to connect with your DAM system or to add hardcoded image URLs.
+With this media connector you can assign your own assets to image frames in GraFx Studio.

-In the demo integrations project there is an [example](https://github.com/chili-publish/editor-sdk-integration-examples/tree/main/ts-connector-example){target="_blank"} of how you can register and use your connector.
+In the demo integrations project there is an [example](https://github.com/chili-publish/editor-sdk-integration-examples/tree/main/ts-connector-example){target="_blank"} that shows how to set up and use a very simple media connector.
+When your custom connector is ready, you can use this example as inspiration to set it up and start using it.

 ## I want to: Check out the new features